Kaasm09/HackPad/README.md

 My hackpad features 4 programmable keys, a rotary encoder with a push switch, and a few fun decorations!

 # Features
--4 keys
+- 4 keys
--1 rotary encoder
+- 1 rotary encoder
--Bottom mounted case providing a softer, more comftorable typing experience
+- Bottom mounted case providing a softer, more comftorable typing experience

 # Cad Model
 The only external parts for assembling the case required are 8 M3 screws!